latitudesh/latitudesh-go/README.md

 # latitude-api-client
-A Go library for Latitude JSON:API
+A Go library for Latitude REST API